Community advisory committee support program

 Orientation kit for health service staff

-This generic consumer orientation kit has been prepared by HIC to help staff easily modify and adapt as appropriate for their organisation.
+This generic consumer orientation kit has been prepared by Health Issues Centre to help staff easily modify and adapt as appropriate for their organisation.

 Getting started: involving consumers on committees